AuBousquet/osmose-backend/doc/4-Merge.md

 ## General implementation

 We aim here to have configuration over code.
 Nevertheless this configuration is written in Python and may contain Python code when necessary (but not on typical use case).
-The goal is to easy the process of creating and maintaining this kind of merger analyzers.
+The goal is to ease the process of creating and maintaining this kind of merger analyzers.

 The configuration can be seen as a chain:
 - Content is fetched from a `Source`: remote or local file or archive.